WCSCourses/Helminths_2021/manuals/module_3_WBP2/module_3_WBP2.md

 #### Ortholog/paralog files

-Finally, we provide TSV (tab-separated variable) files containing calculated ortholog and paralog relationships for all genes in this genome.
+Finally, we provide a TSV (tab-separated variable) file for each genome containing calculated ortholog and paralog relationships for all genes in the genome.

 #### Walk through examples